-Congratulations to all the recipient organizations of the 2020-2021 cycle of Keiro’s Grants Program!
-Keiro looks forward to working with all 32 organizations to reduce social isolation among older adults and caregivers in Our Community!
-In response to the pandemic, programs that focused on outreaching to isolated older adults were prioritized during this funding cycle.
+Congratulations to all the recipient organizations of the 2022-2023 cycle of Keiro’s Grants Program!
+Keiro looks forward to working with all 32 organizations to enhance quality of life among older adults and caregivers in Our Community!

 (Recipients listed in alphabetical order)